PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Problem Statement

 \section{Problem Statement}

-\subsection{Open-Set Point Cloud {Learning}}
+\subsection{Open-set Point Cloud Learning}

-{Open-set point cloud {learning} includes two tasks: open-set point cloud segmentation and classification, where the objective is to assign an unknown score to each point (or sample).
+Open-set point cloud learning includes two tasks: open-set point cloud segmentation and classification.
+The objective of open-set point cloud segmentation (or classification) is to assign an unknown score to each point (or sample).
 The deep model is trained solely on data from $N_c$ known classes, but during evaluation, it must handle both $N_c$ known and unknown classes.
-Assuming there is one unknown class, we calculate an unknown-class score, $x$ (or $x_{cls}$), for each testing point (or sample) to estimate its probability of belonging to the unknown class.
-The overall performance of open-set point cloud {learning} is measured based on the unknown-class scores of all testing points (or samples), denoted as $\{x_1, x_2, ..., x_i, ...\}$ (or $\{x_{cls,1}, x_{cls,2}, ..., x_{cls,j}, ...\}$).
-Ideally, if the $i$-th point (or $j$-th sample) belongs to the unknown class, we hope that $x_i$ (or $x_{cls,j}$) approaches 1; while the point (or sample) belongs to the known classes, the corresponding score is expected to be 0.
-In summary, the goal of open-set point cloud {learning} is to train a network that can generate accurate unknown scores for each point (or sample).}
+Assuming there is one unknown class, we calculate an unknown-class score, $x$ (or $x_{cls}$), for each testing point (or sample) to estimate its probability of belonging to the unknown class in segmentation (or classification).
+The overall performance of open-set point cloud learning is measured based on the unknown-class scores of all testing points (or samples), denoted as $\{x_1, x_2, ..., x_i, ...\}$ (or $\{x_{cls,1}, x_{cls,2}, ..., x_{cls,j}, ...\}$).
+Ideally, if the $i$-th point (or $j$-th sample) belongs to the unknown class, we hope that $x_i$ (or $x_{cls,j}$) approaches $1$; while the point (or sample) belongs to the known classes, the corresponding score is expected to be $0$.
+In summary, the goal of open-set point cloud learning is to train a network that can generate accurate unknown scores for each point (or sample).